alexjhon483b1/Layer4/README.md

 ports are part of layer 4 ?

+TCP packets are sent to a specific port
 Yes, ports are associated with Layer 4 of the OSI model, specifically with the Transport layer.
 In the context of the TCP/IP protocol suite, which is widely used in networking, ports play a crucial role in identifying specific communication endpoints.

 In TCP/IP, the Transport layer provides communication between applications on different devices.
 Ports help distinguish different services or processes running on a single device.
 The combination of an IP address and a port number forms a unique endpoint for communication, often referred to as a socket.